4lph4-01/share/README.md

 Disclaimer
-This tool is intended for educational purposes only.
+These tools are intended for educational purposes only.
 Unauthorised use of this tool is prohibited.
 Use responsibly and ensure you have proper authorisation before testing any security measures.

 Synopsis: Welcome to our public endeavour!
 Keeping the files organised and on top of the to-do list.
 We sincerely hope you enjoy it and we eagerly await your input!